 Social Enterprise Measure

-The Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs operates the Social Enterprise measure under the Dormant Accounts Fund.
+The Department of Rural and Community Development operates the Social Enterprise measure under the Dormant Accounts Fund.
 The aim of the Social Enterprise measure is to increase the impact of social enterprises by enhancing their capacity to delivery services and generate traded income through the provision of small capital grants and capacity support funding.